yangit/flactyl/README.md

 ## Parts list

-You going to need some assorment of items to get done:
+You going to need some assortment of items to get done:

 |  Count   | Name   | Photo   |
 |-------------|-------------|-------------|